seanima9/SpotifyToYoutubeMusic/README.md

 ## Usage

-### Set Spotify Playlist ID and YouTube Playlist ID:

-Add them to playlist_ids.txt, adding spotify id to line one and youtube music id to line 2

 Run the Application:

 Activate your venv, then run the program with 'python youtube_api.py'.
-Make sure you are in the right dir when doing this Follow the on-screen instructions to authenticate with YouTube on your first run.
+Follow the on-screen instructions to authenticate with YouTube on your first run.

 Be aware of the API quota limits set by Google and Spotify.